I love History, Romance, the Regency, Food, Family, Faith and Friends.

 Queen Charlotte (Portuguese Royal Line)

 Queen Charlotte, wife of the English King George III (The Mad King) (1738-1820), was directly descended from Margarita de Castro y Sousa.
 Margarita de Castro y Sousa was a part of the black branch of the Portuguese Royal House.
+She was often called, "Mulatto Face" to deride her.

 William Davidson (1786-1820) was born in Jamaica and came to Edinburgh at the age of 14.
 He came to study the law.
 Later he spent time at sea and became a cabinet maker.
 Unfortunately, he fell in with the radicals after the Peterloo masacre and tried to blow u the MPs in the cabinet to get the government to pay attention to their demands.
 He and his co-conspirators were arrested in a hay loft in Cato Street in London.
 They were hanged at Tyburn.